tophat/yvm/README.md

 yvm help
 ```

-### Using a .yvmrc File
+### Configuration file

-You can create a `.yvmrc` file containing the version number of yarn in your project's root directory.
-Afterwards, `yvm use`, `yvm install` and `yvm exec` will use the version specified in the `.yvmrc` file if no version number is supplied to the command.
+Yvm defaults to using the `yarn` version in your `package.json` `engines`.
+Otherwise you can create a `.yvmrc` file containing the version number of yarn in your project's root directory.
+Afterwards, `yvm use`, `yvm install` and `yvm exec` will use the version specified in the config file if no version number is supplied to the command.
 You can also [declare the version using other configuration files](https://yvm.js.org/docs/faq#declare-yvm-version-in-a-configuration-file-where-can-i-place-my-version-number)

 ### Additional reference